jaysoo/jaysoo.ca/_posts/2015-06-24-when-learning-attitude-and-approach-matter.markdown

 guarantee total ordering of events?
 If so, what techniques can I apply to achieve this?
 Do I need to learn more about asynchronous architectures?
 What else do
 I need to know?

-We need to ensure we can get to the next step of our goal using the knowledge we currently possess.
-You cannot go from A to B if you cannot understand what B is.
+We need to ensure we can get to the next step of our goal using the knowledge we currently possess. **You cannot go from A to B if you cannot understand what B is**.
 It is better to modify our plan to go from A to B, from B to C, from C to D, and so on, as long as each step is attainable using what we've learned in the previous step.